-The most important function of the lungs is to extract oxygen from the environment and transfer it to the bloodstream.
+The most important function of the lungs is to take oxygen from the environment and transfer it to the bloodstream.

-Taking more than 6 million breaths per year, these integral parts of the human anatomy deserve our attention and respect.1
+Taking more than 6 million breaths per year, the lungs affect every aspect of our bodies and health.

-In this article, we will look at the form and function of the lungs; we will also learn about diseases that affect the lungs and how to maintain healthy lungs.
+This article looks at the form and function of the lungs, diseases that affect the lungs, and how to maintain healthy lungs.

 Fast facts on the lungs

-- The lungs also play a part in regulating the acidity of the body
+- The lungs play a part in many functions, including regulating the acidity of the body.

-The lungs are located in the chest, beneath the rib cage on either side of the heart.
-They are roughly conical in shape with a rounded point at their apex and a flat base where they meet the diaphragm.
+The lungs are located in the chest, behind the rib cage on either side of the heart.
+They are roughly conical in shape with a rounded point at their apex and a flatter base where they meet the diaphragm.

-The left lung has an indentation where the heart resides (the cardiac notch), and the right lung is shorter to make space for the liver below.
+The left lung has an indentation bordering where the heart resides, called the cardiac notch.
+The right lung is shorter to allow space for the liver below.

 Overall, the left lung has a slightly smaller weight and capacity than the right.

-The lungs are contained within two membranes - the pulmonary pleurae.
-The inner layer directly lines the lungs and the outer layer is attached to the inner wall of the rib cage.
+The lungs are surrounded by two membranes, known as the pulmonary pleurae.
+The inner layer directly lines the outer surface of the lungs, and the outer layer is attached to the inner wall of the rib cage.

 The space between the two membranes is filled with pleural fluid.